jeremyreikes/SpotiFuse/README.md

 # SpotiFuse

-After upgrading my Mac OS to Catalina, MongoDB is now failing.
+After upgrading my Mac OS to Catalina, MongoDB is refusing to connect.

-I will add a new ReadME and push the corresponding files on 11/10/19.
+I'm currently reworking my code and will push the corresponding fix on 11/10/19.

+Stay tuned.